pyne/pyne/docs/theorymanual/decay.rst

 other nuclides in the chain.
 This can trigger floating point precision issues, where certain terms will underflow or overflow or generate NaNs.
 Obviously this is a situation to be avoided, if at all possible.
 To handle this sitiuation, let's call :math:`p` the index of the nuclide that is almost stable.
-We can then take the limit of the Bateman equations where :math:`\lambda_p \to 0` after we separate out the p-term from the summation:
+We can then note that the Bateman equations can be reduced by the observation that :math:`\lambda_p \ll \lambda_{i\ne p}` after we separate out the p-term from the summation:

 .. math::